Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 ## Conclusion

+In conclusion, the XGBoost model outperforms conventional logistic regression and random forest models.
+This replication confirms that the XGBoost model has the potential to be clinically beneficial, aiding healthcare professionals in providing precise management and treatment for patients with sepsis, which is crucial for enhancing the likelihood of patient survival.

 ### Replication of Selected Paper
 Our developed models were unable to achieve the same Area Under the Curve (AUC) scores as those reported in the replicated paper.
 We have identified the key factors which may have contributed to this discrepancy: